shumbashi/collectd_ansible_role/README.md

 Role Variables
 --------------

-Collectd in this configuration is using InlufxDB as networked backend to sstoreend metrics.
+Collectd in this configuration is using InlufxDB as networked backend to store metrics.
 Therefore you need to configure the following variables for InfluxDB connection details and authentication details

 influxdb_server: '' #InfluxDB IP address or hostname
 influxdb_port: '25826' #InfluxDB Port, defaults to 25826/UDP